Updated: Feb 4

 I was afraid to make myself vulnerable enough to support them.

-I will never say "I don't know what to do".
-I will just DO.
+I will never say, "I don't know what to do."
+I will DO that.

-I’m still recovering from all the shit of 2020 in my life and although I still have a few tough days, the good ones outnumber the bad.
-My heart is no longer breaking and I’m putting all my broken pieces back together in order to move into my beautiful new beginning.
+I’m still recovering from all the shit of 2020 in my life, and although I still have a few tough days, the good ones outnumber the bad.
+My heart is no longer breaking, and I’m putting all my broken pieces back together to move into my beautiful new beginning.

-Below, you’ll find a few thoughts I’ve put together to help us connect to one another in these difficult times and to guide you into knowing a few do’s and don’ts when it comes to supporting each other.
+Below, you’ll find a few thoughts I’ve put together to help us connect in these difficult times and to guide you into knowing a few do’s and don’ts when it comes to supporting each other.

 When someone is going through a tough time…

 Do NOT tell them your own story.
 Do listen to their story.
-When someone would attempt to empathize with me during my time of crisis by telling me how the same thing happened to them, it felt extremely dismissive.
-I understand they are only intending to show they can relate or to help inspire me with advice on how they overcame their own hardship, but this is a conversation for a much later time.
+When someone would attempt to empathize with me during my crisis by telling me how the same thing happened to them, it felt extremely dismissive.
+I understand they only intend to show they can relate or to help inspire me with advice on how they overcame their own hardship, but this is a conversation for a much later time.

 When someone is hurting and their emotions are so incredibly raw, please do not make it about you.

 This is not a competition to see who’s had more life shit happen to them.
 It’s about support and compassion.
 Now, if the circumstance is unique and something you’ve had a very similar experience in, this can be important to acknowledge.
-It lets the person know how much you understand, but simply say- “I’ve been in your situation before and I get it.”
+It lets the person know how much you understand, but say- “I’ve been in your situation before, and I get it.”
 Then transition it to them.
-“Tell me what happened” or “Tell me how you are right now”.
-If they want to know more of your personal story, they will ask.
-Right now, their heart is heavy and when you share your own story, it only becomes heavier.
-I had a very limited amount of bandwidth available when it came to what I gave energy towards and I needed every bit of my mental strength to get through my own crisis.
+“Tell me what happened” or “Tell me how you are right now.”
+If they want to know more about your personal story, they will ask.
+Right now, their heart is heavy, and when you share your own story, it only becomes heavier.
+I had a minimal amount of bandwidth available when it came to what I gave energy towards, and I needed every bit of my mental strength to get through my own crisis.
 I couldn’t carry theirs.
 I honestly didn’t want to hear their story.